phantomcyber/phantom-apps/Apps/phbitglass/README.txt

-The app pulls cloudaudit and access log data once configured and parses the specified DLP patterns from the asset configuration page
+The app pulls cloudaudit and access Bitglass log data filtered down to the specified DLP patterns.
+It also provides actions for access to Bitglass REST APIs for group and user manipulation.
+A sample playbook is included.

 Troubleshooting tips, known issues and miscellaneous notes: